vatpac-technology/sops/docs/pacific/Fiji/Nadi/AD.md

 There are also several privately managed helipads within the NFFN CTR, most notably near [Denarau Island](#denarau-island-operations).

-These helipads are outside the controlled maneuvering area and do not receive explicit takeoff/landing clearance.
+These helipads are outside the controlled manoeuvring area and do not receive explicit takeoff/landing clearance.
 Helicopters using these helipads be instructed to 'report on the ground'/'report when airbourne' in lieu of an explicit clearance.

 ## Runway Modes
 ### Preferred Runway Modes